smcpeak/smflex/README.md

 # Usage

 See the manual at [smflex.html](smflex.html).
-It is based on the `flex-2.5.4` manual, but I have kept it up to date with my changes.
+It contains all of the relevant material from the <code>flex-2.5.4</code> manual, but that material has been completely reorganized, and augmented by descriptions of new features in <code>smflex</code>.

 # Modifying smflex